sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/basemapselect.png' | prepend: site.baseurl }}" alt="Select a basemap" /></p>

-When you first create a visualization, it will be given a default “Nokia Day” basemap.
-To change your basemap simply click on “Nokia Day” below left of the Visualization view and select an available style.
+When you first create a map, it will be given a default “Nokia Day” basemap.
+To change your basemap simply click on “Nokia Day” below left of the Map view and select an available style.
 You may add your own custom basemap in the “yours” option and then by linking to the URL for that basemap from MapBox, XYZ, or WMS.
 Finally, there are options for adding a solid color or a repeating image pattern instead of a basemap.
 All of these features give you a high level of customization when creating a map visualization.

-CartoDB offers you a variety of basemaps you may use in your visualization.
+CartoDB offers you a variety of basemaps you may use in your maps.
 You may select any one of them, and the change will be applied immediately.
 You may change your basemap anytime and the rest of your layers will remain unchanged.
 Take some time to explore our different available basemaps.
 You'll be able to see that some of them have more detail (such as depicting borders, roads, mountains) while others are more minimalistic.
-Thus you may choose one that's best suited for the purpose of your visualization.
+Thus you may choose one that's best suited for the purpose of your map.

 #### Including an external basemap

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/addbasemap.png' | prepend: site.baseurl }}" alt="Add your own NASA basemap" /></p>

-Apart from the default basemaps offered in CartoDB, you may integrate third-party basemaps to customize your visualizations even further.
+Apart from the default basemaps offered in CartoDB, you may integrate third-party basemaps to customize your maps even further.
 You have four options (we're always striving to add more):

 1. **MapBox**
   MapBox is a service which lets you customize the design of a basemap with colors and elements you choose, and integrate easily to CartoDB.
 Just select the URL from your MapBox map and paste it in the configuration window.